 1988 – Ex-red Avi Cohen won his fiftieth cap for Israel, with future red Ronnie Rosenthal also featuring as they drew 1-1 with France in Tel-Aviv.

 1998 – We beat Middlesbrough 2-1 in the first leg of our League Cup Semi-final at Anfield, despite falling behind to one of Paul Merson’s seven goals past us.
 Jamie Redknapp and Robbie Fowler scored our goals.

 1985 – Ian Rush nabbed the only goal of Tottenham Hotspur’s FA Cup Fourth Round visit to L4 that was broadcast live on TV in the UK.

 1932 – Leicester City held us to a 3-3 draw at home with Ernie Hine nabbing the last two of his ten goals against the reds, with Hugh Adcock bagging one of his five.
 Gordon Hodgson, Danny McRorie and Gordon Gunson scored our goals.

 1906 – We lost 1-0 at Birmingham City’s old Coventry Road ground with Arthur Mounteney scoring the first of his five goals past us.

 2005 - Jari Litmanen signed for Hansa Rostock on a free transfer from Finnish side Lahti.
 He struck once in thirteen games but could not prevent them from being relegated from the Bundesliga top flight.

-2008 - El-Hadji Diouf skippered his country as Senegal lost 3-1 to Algeria in a MTN Africa Cup of Nations group game in Ghana.
+2008 – Ex-red El-Hadji Diouf skippered his country as Senegal lost 3-1 to Algeria in an Africa Cup of Nations group game in Ghana.

 2015 – Ex-red Carl Medjani featured in Algeria’s 2-0 defeat of Senegal in a group game in Equatorial Guinea.